keenannkelly/aws-s3-bash-lab/README.md

 ## 🎯 Project Overview

 This project demonstrates AWS CLI proficiency, bash scripting skills, and cloud storage automation.
 The script uploads local files to an S3 bucket while performing security checks and generating detailed reports.
+I enjoyed this and wish to continue my learning.

 ## 🏗️ Architecture Diagram